chrismdp/chrismdp.github.com/_posts/2024-11-15-a-long-hiatus.md

 [TFC](https://www.linkedin.com/in/tomfostercarter/).
 (It is a fantastic meal-led shopping assistant to help people eat better with zero effort - you should try it!)
 Founding a venture capital backed company myself has been a huge learning experience.
-I have learned much about just-enough tecnology, consumer startups, company culture, management, raising money and how venture capital actually works.
+I have learned much about just-enough technology, consumer startups, company culture, management, raising money and how venture capital actually works.

 Setting up my [user account on BlueSky](https://bsky.app/profile/chrismdp.com) reminded me about this blog, and awakened a latent desire to write again.
-I'd love to say more about the new tech I have been building for Cherrypick, and write more about the new incredible wave of AI innovation that's crashed through tech in the last few years.
+I'd love to say more about the new tech we have been building for Cherrypick, and write more about the incredible wave of AI innovation that's crashed through our industry in the last few years.

 I have also been running technology organisations for 25 years now, and scaled a few tech teams - my experience could be useful to first time CTOs, tech startup founrders, and lead developers taking their first steps into management.

 I used some of the time during COVID writing on a now-defunct blog called Delivery Doubled, aimed at helping agile teams ship faster.
 Some of that